sapharow/expression-parser/README.md

 # What is that? #

 This is math expressions parser.
 It parses expressions into tree of expressions for further evaluation.
-Currently it provide `float`-based calculations but by rewriting `Number` class one can replace it by rational numbers to achieve better accuracy.
+Currently it provide `float`-based calculations but by extending `Number` class one can substitute float by rational numbers to achieve better precision.

+Few assumptions been made:

+* Target system has contiguous standard ASCII table (compatible with ISO/IEC 8859-1)
+* The input is single-byte characters
+* No memory limitations.
+Building of the evaluation tree is done recursively inside of the brackets which can lead to memory overflow exception at certain nesting level (which is handled though).
+* Has reasonable performance avoiding duplicate jobs and extensive memory reallocations
+* Target compiler supports C++11 features
+* Source code must be built on *nix-family platforms (Ubuntu, MacOSX)
+* Source code must be cross-platform and can be easily adopted if needed

 # What is supported? #